On IoT Design Processes

 Larger companies have developed serious interest in IoT over the past 5 years, pushing it towards a very hyped ‘technological revolution’.
 Hence it should come as no surprise that IoT startups are sprouting like mushrooms throughout incubators worldwide.
 And yet it’s apparent — taking into account the richness around this topic in existing research — that a lot of products pushed to the market end up becoming underused gadgets which focus on technological functionalities first and foremost.
 This observation is also one of the driving factors behind the ThingsCon mission statement, which clearly calls for a more meaningful and responsible internet of things.

-Deliberately creating responsible IoT product with meaning is easier said than done.
+Deliberately creating responsible IoT products with meaning is easier said than done.
 What can be observed in current design practice is that people and companies are very much in the process of figuring things out.
 On one hand, companies that have always done digital product design are moving into designing with hardware.
 On the other hand, physical product companies are now increasingly involved in digital design projects.
 Interestingly, a physical product design process is very different compared to a digital product design process — yet both ‘process backgrounds’ are being applied to designing Internet of Things products.

 This leads us to ask whether there is a product design process specific to IoT, and if so, what it would consist of?
 In order to help people in design and development to create more meaningful internet connected products, it’s essential to answer this question.